Ever feel like you’re so busy “running” your bank that you have no time to improve and grow your bank?

-On the personal level, I’d like to see a fortune cookie that starts off, “Hey Roxanne!
+On a personal level, I’d like to see a fortune cookie that starts, “Hey Roxanne!
 Gorgeous blouse.”
 I’d look down (“How did it know?!”) and then keep reading.

 Chasing your tail is never a flattering or productive exercise.
 Most executives are exhausted by the constant need to “run” the business.
 Can you relate?

 Michael Gerber’s The E-Myth Revisited, talks about something that can make your life easy — The Franchise Prototype.